ShrushtiK/datadriftdetection/README.md

             feature_1 FLOAT,
             feature_2 FLOAT,
             timestamp TIMESTAMP,
+            train_auc FLOAT,
+            test_auc FLOAT,
+            drift BOOLEAN,
             PRIMARY KEY ((id), timestamp)
         );
 ```

-The drift_analysis table contains a `prediction` column in addition.
+The drift_analysis table contains a `prediction` column in addition, as well as the values for the Area Under the Curve (AUC), and a boolean value indicating whether a drift was detected or not.

 #### Grafana